programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```

-Then we need to create the sphere geometry, specifying its radius and number of width and height segments.
-For each of the 9 spheres we make a mesh from the created geometry and a standard material with a colour from the parameter list.
-We then add all the spheres to the scene.
+Then you need to create the sphere geometry, specifying its radius and number of width and height segments.
+For each of the 9 spheres you make a mesh from the created geometry and a standard material with a colour from the parameter list.
+You then add all the spheres to the scene.

 Within the init function, after: